Benefits of Touch

 - Provides a natural, alternative method of healing, free of drugs.

 - Helps with the removal of metabolic waste.
 Therapeutic massage triggers or stimulates the body’s parasympathetic nervous system.
-This in turn can increase circulation and promote the effectiveness of the lymph system.
-The lymph system helps to alleviate pain symptoms and is responsible for removing the body’s metabolic waste build-up.
+This, in turn, can increase circulation and promote the effectiveness of the lymph system.
+The lymph system helps alleviate pain symptoms and is responsible for removing the body’s metabolic waste build-up.

 - Builds trust.